 3. Cut back on sugary drinks

 Most people know that soda is full of sugar — but did you know that drinks like Gatorade and Arizona Iced Tea still have more than a day’s worth of sugar in one serving?
 Try to cut the number of sugar sweetened beverages you drink in half.
 If you drink two a day, cut back to one and have water instead of the second!
-If you want a treat, go for unsweetened tea or low-fat milk, rather than something loaded with sugar.
+If you want a treat, go for unsweetened tea, low-fat milk or another healthy alternative to water, rather than something loaded with sugar.

 4. Fill in missing food groups